kwaldenphd/python-structured-data/README.md

 	json.dump(pythonValue, json_file)
 ```

-98. Later in the semester we will talk about how to read JSON data into Python and convert it to a tabular data structure (called a data frame in Python), using a library called `pandas`.
+141. Later in the semester we will talk about how to read JSON data into Python and convert it to a tabular data structure (called a data frame in Python), using a library called `pandas`.
 Stay tuned!

+<blockquote>Q13: Create a string of JSON data and write it to a CSV file.
+Include code + comments.</blockquote>

 ## Additional JSON Lab Notebook Questions

-Q12: Navigate to an open data portal and download a JSON file.
+Q14: Navigate to an open data portal and download a JSON file.

 Some options that can get you started:
 - [Data.gov](https://www.data.gov/)